RattyDAVE/alpine-simh/README.md

 # alpine-simh

-PLEASE NOTE THIS IS WORK IN PROGRESS!!!!!!!!
+PLEASE NOTE THIS IS WORK IN PROGRESS.
+Suggestions and scripts for missing machines, disk or tape scripts are very welcome!

 Use https://github.com/RattyDAVE/alpine-simh/issues to send feedback, issues, comments and general chat.

+# Part of the retro mini and mainframe series.

+* https://hub.docker.com/r//rattydave/docker-ubuntu-hercules-vm370 - vm370 Emulator with Robert O'Hara's Six Pack
+* https://hub.docker.com/r/rattydave/docker-ubuntu-hercules-mvs - Fully running MVS 3.8j Tur(n)key 4- System.
+IBM Mainframe.
+* https://hub.docker.com/r/rattydave/alpine-simh/ - AT&T, Data General, DEC PDPs and VAXen, Honeywell, HP and others.
+All with OSs.

+# Usage

+docker run --name mini -it rattydave/alpine-simh

-simh built from source.
+simh built from the latest source.

-rattydave/alpine-simh:core   - The latest simh built from source (at build time). rattydave/alpine-simh:latest - as rattydave/alpine-simh:latest:core but witht he scripts to install the machines too.
+rattydave/alpine-simh:core   - The latest simh built from source (at build time). rattydave/alpine-simh:latest - as rattydave/alpine-simh:core but witht he scripts to install the machines too.

 To run the included machines change directory to the /machine directory and then change to the sub directory for the machine.